Jerome-openclassroom/LimonTree_NPP_Model/README.md

 * Capacitive sensor reliable for vegetable gardens and micro-plots (root depth 5–20 cm).
 * For hobby orchards: limitation due to deeper roots (30–60 cm) → prefer multi-depth Watermark + dendrometer.

+## 📎 Addendum — Microscopic View of Leaf Stomatal Openings (Pedagogical Illustration)

+As an educational complement, a microscope image of the lower epidermis of a leaf is included.
+This image was captured using the same optical microscope, calibrated with millimeter paper at **X40 magnification**, using digiscopy with a digital camera.

+**How to interpret this image:**
+What you see are tiny, scattered openings on the lower leaf surface — these are **the external view of stomatal pores**, appearing as micro-holes in the epidermis.
+They mark the sites where CO₂ enters and O₂/H₂O exit, driving the gas exchange mechanisms studied in the NPP model.

+Unlike stained histological sections, this direct surface view shows stomata as they appear naturally under reflected or transmitted light, without chemical clearing.

+**Measurement:**
+Using ImageJ and the established scale, six of these pores were measured:
+- **Mean apparent diameter:** 30 µm
+- **Standard deviation:** ± 3 µm

+This confirms that the modeled gas fluxes are rooted in real, visible epidermal microstructures.

 ## 🗂️ Structure

 ```plaintext